bleerian/brianlee.github.io/index.md

 </div>
 <div id="clearer" style="clear: both"> </div>

-I joined the [University of Texas at Austin](https://utexas.edu) Fall of 2022 to pursue my PhD in Materials Science and Engineering, where I am studying defect complexes using computational methods with [Prof. Wennie Wang](https://www.che.utexas.edu/people/faculty/wang) as my principal advisor
+I joined the [University of Texas at Austin](https://utexas.edu) Fall of 2022 to pursue my PhD in Materials Science and Engineering, where I am studying defect complexes using computational methods with [Prof. Wennie Wang](https://www.che.utexas.edu/people/faculty/wang) as my principal advisor.

 I obtained my BS in Chemistry from [Texas A&M University](http://tamu.edu/) in December 2021, where I researched under [Prof. Lei Fang in the Department of Chemistry](https://www.chem.tamu.edu/rgroup/fang/), working on superhydrophobic materials.